vietvd88/tensorflow-house-images-classification/Readme.md

     - https://codelabs.developers.google.com/codelabs/tensorflow-for-poets/#0
 Here are steps I used to classify over 60,000 images into 4 classes: floor plans, map, inside, outside.

-### 1. First of all, I select about 200 images for each class by hand.
+1. First of all, I select about 200 images for each class by hand.

-### 2. After that, I use them to retrain Inceptionv3 network in tensorflow as following:
+2. After that, I use them to retrain Inceptionv3 network in tensorflow as following:
     - create a "house/training" folder contains 4 folders corresponding to 4 classes: floor plans, map, inside, outside.
         Each folder contains 200 images which selected by hand.
-        here is folder structure after creating:
+        Here is folder structure after creating:
         + house:
             + training:
                 + floor_plans